 New features that should be part of any current CMS include everything from legacy features like version histories and both back- and front-end editing and publishing capabilities, but also tools that allow users to navigate multiple facets of site construction, maintenance, and marketing within native UI features—without a lengthy library of semi-functional plug-ins.

-So, what features should you expect to find in today's best marketing CMS for 2019?
+So what features should you expect to find in today's best marketing CMS?

 Rich editing and content design tools